 - The owner of too many rose gold objects

-In my bullet journal life, I am a bit anonymous, and I’ve had people I know following my account without knowing that it’s me – which I find highly amusing.
+In my bullet journal life, I am a bit anonymous.
+I’ve had people I know following my account without knowing that it’s me – which I find highly amusing.
 I like being able to talk to people without them having a way of judging my body, and only knowing my soul.
 Is that cheesy?
 That’s cheesy.
 That’s like mozzarella cheesy.
 Oh well.

 My Bullet Journal Journey

-I was instantly hooked, and the first account I remember following on Instagram was @boho.berry.
+Instantly, I hooked, and the first account I remember following on Instagram was @boho.berry.
 I also made an Instagram account for myself, although I don’t think I at first planned to post anything on it – I just liked to use separate accounts for different hobbies (which means that I have an account that’s all about fitspo that only follows athletic accounts).

 Looking back at my first spreads now, I just have to laugh.
-I had to work on the spacing and sizes of stuff, and I struggled for a bit.
+At first, I had to work on the spacing and sizes of stuff, and I struggled for a bit.
 I used these really horrible

 In January 2017 I bought an iPad and tried to use that for my planning and tracking needs, but that didn’t do it either.